| Nathan

 eight years under the influence of his elder brother, an artist,

+he has been studying photo art in his home laboratory.
 During the same period of time Nathan also taught Hebrew and was

 active in Jewish cultural life.
 He participated in various underground